IsaacSchemm/SpectrumTV_webview/README.md

 V2.0.4
 - Add support for "Left Arrow (DPAD_LEFT)" to toggle previous/last channel

+V3.0.0 "IsaacSchemm/SpectrumTV_webview"<br>
+- New app namespace
+- Website controls are now shown, primarily intended to be navigated with a USB mouse
+    - Full screen button, volume controls, and seek bar are still hidden due to issues with remote control navigation
+- Back button now goes to previous channel
+- Menu button now shows guide
+- Play/pause, rewind, and fast-forward mapped to K, J, and L respectively

 ### Installation
 - On first startup, after the initial channel is loaded a scan of the miniguide will be started. <br>
   A message will be displayed "Scanning MiniGuide" which will close when the scan has completed, around 45 seconds.<br>